Open Solicitations in Earth Science Data Systems

 The Earth System Data Records Uncertainty Analysis program seeks to extend and enhance the use of Earth System Data Records, including Climate Data Records, through rigorous estimation of error in Earth System Data Records used by NASA communities.
 Earth System Data Records Uncertainty Analysis projects increase the science value of Earth System science measurements by identifying and validating systematic errors, and improving error estimations.
 The Earth System Data Records Uncertainty Analysis program contributes to supporting agency research and applied science goals and objectives.

-There are currently no Earth System Data Records Uncertainty Analysis solicitations.
+There are currently no open Earth System Data Records Uncertainty Analysis solicitations.

 |2010||Earth System Data Records Uncertainty Analysis ROSES||Solicitation PDF (46 KB)||Awarded Projects PDF (86 KB)|